adamjladine/captainmeta4/guides/github.md

     Individual Chapter|/books/book_name/1.md|books/book_name/1

     Individual chapters should be named `1.md`, `2.md`, `3.md`, etc. This, combined with the `chapter` tag at the top of each chapter file, will allow Jekyll to automatically generate First/Previous/Next links.
 The `series_title` and `series_url` tags let Jekyll add links to chapter pages to view the book overview pages.

+6. (Optional) Go to [Google Analytics](http://analytics.google.com).
+Create a new tracking account.
+Once you have your Google Analytics site ID, paste the provided snippet of code into the `<head>` section at `_layouts/default.html`